corpusculejs/corpuscule/packages/router/README.md

 ```

 ## Routing lifecycle
-Routing system has following lifecycle.
+Routing system has the following lifecycle.

 ### Create router
 First of all, you have to create `UniversalRouter` instance.
 To get it working with other parts of